 Finally, individual goals help to align the employee’s efforts and give them something to work towards.
 Schmidt (2013) demonstrated that, given an average salary of $50,000, the typical increase in employee productivity as a result of setting goals equates to $9,200.
 Further, employees who set specific, challenging goals not only produce more and get better performance ratings, they also express higher levels of satisfaction with performance appraisal processes (Brown & Latham, 2000).

 Getting the most out of goals

 Just understanding the science behind goals is one piece of the puzzle.
 To get all of the benefits of goals, including productivity, motivation and satisfaction, you need to craft exceptional goals.
-We discuss how to do just that in our Guide to create and update goals.
+We discuss how to do just that in our guide to set and track goals.